 Rebecca is a corporate consultant setting up career transition and education coaching programs for individuals and teams.
 She’s a former Bloomberg administration executive who was manager and director of a joint New York City and New York State citywide inter-agency project.
 Rebecca also was a teacher trainer and program developer for a joint CUNY/NYC Department of Education alternate intervention dropout prevention program.

 The sisters credit their parents with inspiring them to a lifelong commitment to helping others.

-One of RWRN’s first educational products, Project HEARD: Holocaust Education, Activism, & Resource Database will be launched in beta in summer 2020.
+The launch of one of RWRN’s first educational products, Project HEARD: Holocaust Education, Activism, & Resource Database was delayed by the COVID-19 pandemic.